stcorp/harp/doc/operations.rst

        in the :doc:`Algorithms <algorithms>` section of the documentation.

+    ``derive_smoothed_column(variable {dimension-type, ...} [unit], axis-variable unit, collocation-result-file, a|b, dataset-dir)``
+       Derive the specified variable from other variables found in the product.
+The ``--list-conversions`` option of harpconvert and harpfilter can be used to list available variable conversions.
+       The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms>` section of the documentation.
+       Derive the given intergrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the column avaraging kernal (and a-priori, if available) from a collocated dataset.
+The third parameter indicates which dataset contains the avaraging kernel.
+       Before smoothing the partial column profile is regridded to the grid of the column averaging kernel using the given axis-variable (see also ``regrid()``).

+       Example:

+           ``derive_smoothed_column(O3_column_number_density {time} [molec/cm2], altitude [km], "collocation-result.csv", b, "./correlative_data/")``

     ``exclude(variable, ...)``
        Mark the specified variable(s) for exclusion from the ingested product.
 All variables marked for exclusion